Accommodation of Disabilities

-- CATC's must provide dedicated proctor oversight for the examinee and surrogate for the entire exam duration.
+- CATC's must provide dedicated proctor oversight for the examinee and reader/recorder for the entire exam duration.
 The assigned individual may not proctor other examinees during this time.

-- Proctors must provide the following instructions and rules for the surrogate/reader to follow during the exam and insure that surrogates perform only those actions outlined.
+- Proctors must provide the following instructions and rules for the reader/recorder to follow during the exam and insure that reader/recorders perform only those actions outlined.

 Examinees must answer all multiple—choice questions and complete all tasks for concurrent (live application) items independently.
-The surrogate may not participate in any way during these portions of the exam.
+The reader/recorder may not participate in any way during these portions of the exam.

-When a simulation item is launched (keyboard steps and mouse will not react or will react with limited functionality), the examinee may then direct the surrogate to use the mouse by giving explicit step—by—step instructions.
-The surrogate may not prompt the examinee in any manner and is limited to perform one mouse click per single direction from the examinee.
-Communication between the examinee and surrogate is limited to clarification of instructions only.
+When a simulation item is launched (keyboard steps and mouse will not react or will react with limited functionality), the examinee may then direct the reader/recorder to use the mouse by giving explicit step—by—step instructions.
+The reader/recorder may not prompt the examinee in any manner and is limited to perform one mouse click per single direction from the examinee.
+Communication between the examinee and reader/recorder is limited to clarification of instructions only.

 - Certiport Authorized Testing Centers will handle violations of test taking rules in accordance with Certiport's existing policies and procedures.

-For additional information regarding this policy and requests for accommodations, please contact Certiport Customer Services.
+For additional information regarding this policy, please contact Certiport Customer Services.